panickz/go-fuck-yourself/README.md

 # Go fuck yourself

 Get random quotes to lower the ego of everyone or even yourself...
 In other words.. this package provides nothing.
-Nothing that you already know.
+Nothing that you already knew.

 ## Installation